thephpleague/oauth2-server/auth-server-events.md

 # Authorization server events

-During the lifecycle of a request passing through the authorization server a number of events are emitted.
+During the lifecycle of a request passing through the authorization server a number of events may be emitted.

 You can subscribe to these events by attaching listeners to the authorization server.